-Sightseeing is also a popular activity in Auli and there are a number of places of interest located in and around the town.
-The most popular tourist attraction in Auli is the Auli Lake, which is located just a few kilometres from the town.
+Sightseeing is also a popular activity in Auli and many places of interest are located in and around the town.
+The most popular tourist attraction in Auli is Auli Lake, which is located just a few kilometers from the town.
 The lake is home to a number of rare and endangered species of fish and is a popular spot for bird watching.

 12. Dhanaulti, Uttarakhand

 Dhanaulti is another beautiful hill station in Uttarakhand situated at an altitude of 2438 m above sea level.
 With its lush green forests and majestic snow-capped mountains, Dhanaulti provides a perfect getaway from the sweltering heat.